superRaytin/image-clipper/README.md

 });
 ```

-Or configure instance properties, this will just take effect for current instance and will override the global settings.
+Or configure instance properties, this will only take effect for current instance and will override the global settings.

 ```js
 var Clipper = require('image-clipper');